airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 # Snowflake

-Setting up the Snowflake destination connector involves setting up Snowflake entities (warehouse, database, schema, user, and role) in the Snowflake console, then setting up the data loading method (internal stage, AWS S3, GCS bucket, or Azure Blob Storage), and then configuring the Snowflake destination connector using the Airbyte UI.
+Setting up the Snowflake destination connector involves setting up Snowflake entities (warehouse, database, schema, user, and role) in the Snowflake console, setting up the data loading method (internal stage, AWS S3, GCS bucket, or Azure Blob Storage), and configuring the Snowflake destination connector using the Airbyte UI.

 This page describes the step-by-step process of setting up the Snowflake destination connector.

 ## Prerequisites

-- A Snowflake account with the[ ACCOUNTADMIN](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html) role.
+- A Snowflake account with the [ACCOUNTADMIN](https://docs.snowflake.com/en/user-guide/security-access-control-considerations.html) role.
 If you don’t have an account with the `ACCOUNTADMIN` role, contact your Snowflake administrator to set one up for you.
 - (Optional) An AWS, Google Cloud Storage, or Azure account.

 ## Step 1: Set up Airbyte-specific entities in Snowflake